 All kinds typically work great, but you’ll have the best results with any apple labeled as “saucing apples“.
 Easy-to-find varieties such as Gala, Fuji, Braeburn, and Cameo would all be great.

-If you have leftover apples, try your hand at Canning Apple Pie Filling, learn how to make dried apples, and whip up a batch of Healthy Cinnamon Apples.
+If you have leftover apples, try your hand at Canning Apple Pie Filling, learn how to make dried apples, freeze a batch of apple slices, and whip up a batch of Healthy Cinnamon Apples.
 If you want to use homemade apple butter for something extra special, try it in a batch of Cinnamon Apple Donuts.

 Can I Make This Apple Butter Sugar Free?